-Halton Hills requested the disposition of its Group 1 account balance over a three year period in order to minimize rate volatility.
+Norfolk's requested the disposition of its Group 1 account balance over a four year period.
 Board staff submitted that a disposition period no longer than one year would be appropriate for all Group 1 account since these balances have been accumulating over the last four year period and to delay any immediate action would not be in the interest of all parties.
+In its reply submission, Norfolk stated that refunding the Group 1 account balance over one year would have a significant impact on its cash flow.
+Norfolk also expressed concerns about rate volatility.
+Norfolk stated that it intends to file a 2011 cost of service application and anticipates upward pressure on rates due to rate base increase and approval to recover stranded meter costs.
+Norfolk submitted that if the Board were to disapprove a four year disposition period, the Board may wish to consider approving a two year disposition plan where 25% of the Group 1 account balances would be refunded in 2010 and the remaining amount in 2011.

-In its reply submission, Halton Hills proposed a two year disposition period as a result of its revised Group 1 account balances.
-The Board accepts in principle Board staff's rationale for a disposition period of one year and adopts it subject to reasonable justification that the disposition period should be lengthened.
-The Board finds that Halton Hills' rationale for proposing to extend the disposition is reasonable and therefore approves a disposition period of two years in this case.
+The Board accepts in principle Board staff's rationale for a disposition period of one year and adopts it subject to any compelling evidence that the disposition period should be lengthened.
+The Board finds that Norfolk's rationale for proposing to extend the disposition period is reasonable but is of the view that a four year disposition period is too long.
+The Board will accept Norfolk's alternative proposal to dispose 25% of the Group 1 account balances in 2010 and the remaining 75% in 2011.
+The Board will reflect these findings in Norfolk's draft Rate Order.